 The brighter period of the year lasts for 4.1 months, from April 27 to August 29, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is July 2, with an average of 6.8 kWh.
+The brightest month of the year in Florissant is July, with an average of 6.8 kWh.

 The topography within 2 miles of Florissant contains only modest variations in elevation, with a maximum elevation change of 167 feet and an average elevation above sea level of 541 feet.
 Within 10 miles also contains only modest variations in elevation (482 feet).
 Within 50 miles contains only modest variations in elevation (771 feet).